mkawak/TaskBuddy/README.md

  > ## Phase III
  ## Project Design Pattern(s)
- > The design pattern we are using to implement TaskBuddy is the Composite Design Pattern.
-We picked this pattern because we are allowing our Tasks to have Sub-Tasks.
-So in the case of our project our Tasks are our composite and our Sub-Tasks are our leaf(s).
+ > The design pattern we are using to implement TaskBuddy is the Itterator Design Pattern.
+We picked this pattern because we are allowing our Tasks to have Sub-Tasks and so need to be able to itterate through them as we display them all.
 We believed this would be a good feature to implement in order to provide a way for users to both create task lists made of tasks and allow those tasks to have sub-tasks.
 The pattern allowed us to clearly see the relationships between the different components of our project.

  > ## Final deliverable